Dhruv1249/Process-Visualizer/README.md

 ## Installation

+##.exe File

+To run the .exe file just download the exe file from the exe file and run it.

+##For the source code

 To run the Process Visualization Tool, install the required Python libraries using the following command:

 1) If you don't have a NVIDIA GPU: